prince214/node_heroku/README.md

 - Use this template to quickly host small websites on Heroku<br>
 - Currently setup in Node and Express (package.json)

-*App needs npm install to work<br>
+* App needs npm install to work<br>
-*also recommend to install heroku CLI
+* Recommend to install heroku CLI